 Japan probably has more vending machines per person than any other country.
-Japan has more than five million vending machines, that's one vending machine for every 23 people.
+There is one vending machine for every 23 people in Japan.

-Japan's vending machines are very high-tech and don't need cash or coins to pay.
-You can use either a Pasmo or Suica rechargeable smart card.
+Japan's vending machines are very high-tech.
+You don't need cash or coins to pay.
+You can use either a Pasmo or Suica card.
+These are rechargeable smart cards.
 You give the card company money, and it transfers that money to your card.
 To pay, all you have to do is touch your card to the circular sensor!
-But be careful not to tamper with any of the vending machines.
+What if someone tampers with a vending machine?
 The machine will send a signal that calls the police.

 Many business people work in Tokyo.
-They work very long hours and don't always have time to run to restaurants or even to the store.
+They work very long hours.
+They don't always have time to run to restaurants or even to the store.
 Vending machines help with that!
 There are rows of vending machines that offer hot, fresh meals.
 You can get a cup of Ramen noodles or a tofu hamburger with rice.
 The food comes out hot and tasty.
 Even the rice looks pretty, molded into neat little triangles.